worflor/woflo-petsplus-mod/docs/features/stimulus.md

 4. **Behavior changes** — mood drives what they do and how they act
 5. **You notice** — visual feedback and hints show you what's happening
 6. **You respond** — and your actions create new events

-This is why your pets feel alive.
-They're not following scripts or timers.
-They're reacting to their world, remembering experiences, sharing stories with friends, and building actual personalities over time.

 The stimulus system is the input.
 The Mood Engine is the processor.
 The result is a companion that feels real enough you forget it's variables and math.